Art and Artists of the 20th and 21st Centuries

 be introduced to artists of the 20th and 21st centuries whose work has redefined the way we experience and understand art.

-learn about possibilities of collaborating with museums as artists.
+learn about interdisciplinary exhibiting practices in museums and the possibilities of collaborating with museums as artists.

 Maryland State Standards